 The Finances API can be considered a 'standalone' API.
 Users do not have to be integrated with any other eBay public APIs in order to use the Finances API.
-The only user requirement is that the seller must be opted in to the eBay managed payments program.
+The only user requirement is that the seller's account must be enabled for eBay managed payments.
 The getPaymentsProgram method of the Account API can be used to see if a seller is opted in to eBay Managed Payments.

 eBay managed payments is currently available to a limited number of sellers on the eBay US and Germany marketplaces.
 In July 2020, eBay managed payments will expand in the US and Germany, and become available to a limited number of sellers in Canada, UK, and Australia.
 See the Managed Payments landing page for more information.